 Start by making your chili in the Dutch oven over the campfire.
 Saute the onions with a little olive oil before adding the beans, tomatoes, green chiles, tomato paste, and spices.

 While that simmers away, you can turn your attention to making our cornbread batter.
 Our from-scratch recipe uses cornmeal, flour, milk, an egg, baking powder, and honey, but if it’s late in the season and you want to cut some corners, nobody will hold it against you if you use a store-bought mix!

-Move the Dutch oven away from the direct heat to stop it from bubbling.
-Then add the batter on top of the chili and cover with the lid.
+Move the Dutch oven away from the direct heat to stop the chili from bubbling.
+Then, add the cornbread batter on top of the chili and cover it with the lid.
 Shovel some embers from the fire on top.
 Embers from softwood tend to lose their heat faster than those from hardwood, so if your embers start to cool, replace them with fresh ones.
-After roughly 20 minutes undercover, check, and when the cornbread has cooked through and is ready, enjoy!
+After roughly 20 minutes, uncover, check, and when the cornbread has cooked through and is ready, enjoy!